Globally, diabetes is a disease in evolution affecting more and more children and adolescents.

 What does ISPAD do?

 Our activities include:

-The Annual Scientific Meeting is held yearly in different international locations.
+ISPAD's Annual Conference - held yearly in different international locations.
 ISPAD publishes Clinical Practice Consensus Guidelines for the management of diabetes in children and adolescents.
-These are published in Pediatric Diabetes and the 2009 Guidelines are freely accessible through our website by clicking here.
+These are published in Pediatric Diabetes and the 2014 Guidelines are freely accessible through our website by clicking here.

 The ISPAD Rare Diabetes Collection provides clinical details on rare types of diabetes, as well as serving as a repository of stored DNA for research.

 Other activities include postgraduate courses, particularly in less developed countries, scientific symposia, workshops and training programs, facilitation of collaborative studies, individual training programs, assistance

 with other organizations and societies in promoting education and

 research on childhood and adolescent diabetes mellitus as well as

 Click here and read more about the HISTORY OF ISPAD